syednadeembe/devops-questions-101/solutions.md

 There are some other IPC Mechanisms like Shared Volumes and Network Communication that you can also explain if you have used them.

-**Question** 5 : Design a Kubernetes deployment setup where you have 3 applications that need to run in HA to create a solution.
+<u>**Question</u> 5 : Design a Kubernetes deployment setup where you have 3 applications that need to run in HA to create a solution.
 However the applications have starting and running dependencies and requirements.
 a. application 1 should always start first
 b. application 2 should always start after application 1 is Ready
 c. application 3 should always start after application 2 is Ready